paulmillr/noble-ciphers/README.md

 for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.
 Nonetheless we're targetting algorithmic constant time.

+AES uses T-tables, which means it can't be done in constant-time in JS.

 ### Supply chain security

 * **Commits** are signed with PGP keys, to prevent forgery.
 Make sure to verify commit signatures.